LifeLock Identity Theft Protection Review 2025

 What are some alternatives to LifeLock?

-LifeLock offers some of the most comprehensive identity theft protection in the business, but I’d say Aura offers better value.
+LifeLock offers some of the most comprehensive identity theft protection in the business, but we’d say Aura offers better value.

 Annual Credit Report.
 (2024).
 Review your credit reports.